neilchaudhuri/vidya-website/content/blog/scala-or-go-tastes-great-or-less-filling.md

-> Despite the strong possibility that this opinion will subject me to ritual humiliation on social media, I would use Scala (or a similarly featured language like [Kotlin](/categories/kotlin)) for microservices or bigger but Go to replace any [bash or Python (or C++ or whatever) scripts](https://www.quora.com/Where-do-we-use-Python-or-shell-scripts-in-the-DevOps-project-life-cycle) that are part of my continuous delivery pipeline and to create [lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), which are supposed to be lightweight, fast, and focused.
+> Despite the strong possibility that this opinion will subject me to ritual humiliation on social media, I would use Scala (or a similarly featured language like [Kotlin](/categories/kotlin)) for microservices or bigger but Go both to replace any [bash or Python (or C++ or whatever) scripts](https://www.quora.com/Where-do-we-use-Python-or-shell-scripts-in-the-DevOps-project-life-cycle) that are part of my continuous delivery pipeline and to create [lambda functions](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html), which are supposed to be lightweight, fast, and focused.